trevorqhl/hike/_posts/diy/2024-06-24-diy-decking.md

 ![Linux]({{site.baseurl}}/images/deck06.jpg)
 <br>
 <br>
-May 18, the old deck boards were secured to the frame by nails.
+<b>May 18</b> The old deck boards were secured to the frame by nails.
 We tried different ways to take them out.
-The best way for us is to use a circular saw to cut the boards along the frame, and then place the reciprocating saw in between to cut the rails.
+The best way turned out to be using a circular saw to cut the boards along the frame, and then placing the reciprocating saw in between to cut the nails.
 <br>
 ![Linux]({{site.baseurl}}/images/deck08.jpg)
 <br>